Moore County Veterans Memorial, Carthage

 The memorial is the inspiration of Raymond Doby, a veteran, who had a brother killed in action in Italy during World War I. Doby approached the Town of Carthage with the concept, and the town subsequently set aside the land where the memorial now stands.
 The Moore County Memorial was constructed to honor veterans from Moore County.

-This Veterans Memorial is located near the intersection of: NC Highway 24/27 and NC Highway 15-501 in Carthage.
-It is beside a shopping center in the Carriage Oaks Complex.
-The monument forms a right angle, with the inscribed slabs extending to the left and right of the flag poles and eagle sculpture at the center.
+This Veterans Memorial is located near the intersection of NC Highway 24/27 and NC Highway 15-501 in Carthage.
+It sits near a shopping center in the Carriage Oaks Complex.

 The memorial sits in a grassy area with woods located nearby.
 A paved walkway connects the memorial with the nearby road.